Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through Feature Inference: Framework

 \subsection{Missing Key Aspect Generation}

 In section~\ref{sec:formative}, we compare and discuss the classification and generative prediction to obtain missing key aspects.
 Directly applying LLMs on generative prediction cannot mitigate the under-performance for long-tail software.
 In-context learning is a common strategy to increase the performance of LLMs on various code-related tasks~\cite{liao2023context}, which is providing several in-context few-shot learning examples as a part of the prompt.
 Studies have shown that more relevant and more representative examples can significantly enhance the LLMs capability~\cite{DBLP:journals/corr/abs-2002-08909,DBLP:conf/iclr/ZhouSHWS0SCBLC23}.
 However, previous studies~\cite{DBLP:journals/ieeesp/Massacci24, DBLP:journals/jss/WangLLJ24} did not differentiate between various software entities.
-Consequently, irrelevant software TVDs contribute noise to the prediction of target software TVDs.
+Different software entities exhibit significant differences in features.
+As shown in Figure~\ref{fig3}, Windows and ToolTalk RPC have distinct reasoning and prediction logic for key aspects.
+Therefore, irrelevant software TVDs contribute noise to the prediction of target software TVDs.
 The scarcity of historical TVDs for long-tail software leads to low diversity in examples, leaving us few selections for the in-context learning.

 To obtain more relevant and representative TVD examples for the in-context learning, we employ the CWE to expand the historical TVDs of long-tail software, ensuring relevance of TVD examples.
 Furthermore, we adopt a method~\cite{DBLP:journals/eswa/LimLLT24} of selecting cluster centroids to ensure the diversity of TVDs, enhancing the representativeness of examples.
 We formulate our method as depicted in Algorithm \ref{alg:alg3}, and the specific description of each step is elaborate below.